Monica-Macharia/vitu/README.md

-> Vituvizuri is  an ecommerce  web interface that can be used for obtaing  diffrent fashion designers.
-The web deals with a large range a of product from hoodies to shoes and provides apatform where a user can obtain diffrent desinges of there choice deDeveloped on there test.
+> Vituvizuri is  an e-commerce  web interface that can be used for obtaining  different fashion designers.
+The web deals with a large range of products from hoodies to shoes and provides a platform where user can obtain different designs of their choice deDeveloped on their test.

 > The source code is open so that you can download the source code and set it up with ease if you would like to have your own exclusive environment.